TempoQuestInc/AceCAST-Docs/source/Installation.rst

 --------

 * Secondary dependency installation for Red Hat Package Manager (RPM)-based and Debian-based Linux distributions using the yum and apt-get utilities.
-Although this *isn't necessary* for most users where these secondary dependencies are already installed, this may be useful on systems where these are not available.
+Although this **isn't necessary** for most users where these secondary dependencies are already installed, this may be useful on systems where these are not available.
 This functionality should be particularly useful for those using cloud-based resources.
+Before invoking the following commands below, please make sure you are in the ../AceCASTv1.2/scripts directory:

 	* Usage for RPM-based Linux Distributions::